 It’s way more than a few characters and symbols scribbled right next to each other.
 Coding is a piece of art in the form of a puzzle wherein all the pieces have to be inserted a certain way for it to mean and do something.

 Take Facebook for example.
 As of September 2016, Facebook has over 61 million lines of code.
-That’s about 9215 books (or 70.000.000 words!) of Harry Potter and The Sorcerer’s Stone by J.K.
-Rowling, stacked on top of each other so you can scroll and like stuff.
+That’s about 9215 books (about 70.000.000 words!) of Harry Potter and The Sorcerer’s Stone by J.K.
+Rowling, stacked on top of each other.
+If that’s not magic, I don’t know what is.

 What does all of this have to do with the blockchain being open source?